 - Doctor bills

-Essentially, any debt you owe should be paid before the due date.
+In essence, any debt you owe should be paid before the due date.
 If you must make a late payment, then be sure to make payment arrangements so you can keep negative marks off your credit report.

 - After about a year, you may start to receive credit card offers.
 Obtaining a credit card can be a valuable resource for building your credit.
 A great way to use the card to build your credit is to make recurring purchases with the card, such as a subscription or utility bill.
 Be sure to pay the balance off every month and do not make unnecessary purchases.